 Complete Guide to Top Online Social Work Degrees

-Online social work degrees are available from 89 colleges, 15 of which made our top colleges ranking list for online degrees in social work.
-Online social work degrees are available at all degree levels, from associate to doctoral including certificate programs available at the graduate level.
-Peruse all 194 program options on our comprehensive list, or find more information about accreditation and career options in the social work field below.
+Online social work degrees are available from 87 colleges and at all degree levels, from associate to doctoral including certificate programs available at the graduate level.
+An online social work degree will prepare students to work in a variety of community settings, including outpatient clinics, hospitals, schools, nursing homes, and academic institutions.
+Peruse all 198 program options on our comprehensive list, or find more information about accreditation and career options in the social work field below.
+Prospective social work students may also find our 2017 ranking list of top colleges for an online social work degree to be helpful in choosing a program.

 Before enrolling in an online social work program, students should verify that their schools of choice are regionally accredited.
 In addition to regional accreditation, students should look for programmatic accreditation from the Council on Social Work Education (CSWE), the predominant accrediting agency for social work degree programs.
 CSWE accreditation is evidence of the relevance and rigor of a school's social work program.